Reedzit/startup/README.md

 ## Startup WebSocket Deliverable
 - **WebSocket**
-  - The websocket is now implemented
+  - The websocket is now implemented in the workout page.
+When the workout is chosen, the begun workout message sends when the timer is started.
+It will send a workout finished message when the user presses the finish workout button.
+  - These messages are displayed to everyone who is on the workoutbegins page.
+- **Changes**
+  - The notifications bar was excluded from other pages and is only visible in the workoutbegins page.